Parks and recreation in Olympia, Washington

 Parks and recreation in Olympia, Washington, which includes recreational sites and trails, is overseen by the Olympia Parks, Arts & Recreation Department.
 Additional parks and trails within or near the city are managed under Thurston County oversight or by various Washington state agencies.

 The first official public use site in the city began in 1850 and became known as Sylvester Park.
-Continued growth, especially in the 21st century, has allowed the city of Olympia, as of 2025, to amass a collection of 45 parks encompassing more than 1,400 acre.
+Continued growth, especially in the 21st century, has allowed the city of Olympia, as of 2026, to amass a collection or oversight of 57 parks encompassing more than 1,400 acre.

 History and management

 Parks and recreation areas in the city of Olympia is overseen by the Olympia Parks, Arts & Recreation Department (OPARD).
 The first official park began as a land donation to the city, eventually becoming Sylvester Park, with a further purchase of a land claim in 1906 for Priest Point Park.

 By 2001, the city was reported to have 21 parks encompassing 738 acre.
 During a two-year period ending in 2007, the department spent $9.8 million to acquire an additional 49 acre split between eight park sites; the funds were provided by a temporary 3% utility tax.
 Several acquisitions increased the total land holdings to 1,465 acre in 2021.
 The city's public works department transferred four parcels to OPARD in September 2021.
 The ceded properties included Black Lake Meadows, the Taylor Wetlands, and the stormwater collection areas of Indian Creek and Yauger Park.
 Part of the transfer also included the Kaiser Wood, LBA Woods, and West Bay Woods open space reserves.

 In 2019, OPARD implemented non-pesticide management practices and disallowed the use of Roundup.

-As of 2025, the agency manages 45 parks, provides educational classes and programs, and collaborates with artists and communities to install public artworks in the city.
-The city contains 24 miles of trails, a dozen athletic fields and 25 sports courts, and twelve playgrounds.
+As of 2026, the agency manages 57 parks, provides educational classes and programs, and collaborates with artists and communities to install public artworks in the city.
+The city contains 25 mi of trails, a dozen athletic fields and 25 sports courts, and twelve playgrounds.
 Over 130 community gardens and individual public artworks are extent in Olympia.
+Seasonal brochures issued by the parks department in 2025 generated over 10,000 volunteer registrations and funding for scholarships for its recreation programs was listed at over $17,000.

+Two parks and the Olympia Armory were renamed in January 2026 after residents of note in the Olympia community.
+The Olympia City Council approved the armory to be renamed the Daley Arts Center after a 1980s Olympia mayor and prominent supporter of the building, Bill Daley.
+Kaiser Woods was renamed Marj Yung Park.
+In the 1970s, Marjorie Yung was the first female Thurston County commissioner, helped to create Burfoot Park, and published a book about the plant life of Ken Lake which is situated near the renamed recreation site.
+Yelm Highway Park, to be developed in 2026, was renamed to the Jolene Unsoeld Community Park.
+Unsoeld was a state and federal legislator in Washington state representing the Olympia district.